 Menerbes has survived centuries of strife and Peter Mayle remarkably well.
 When Mayle wrote A Year in Provence here it brought the coachloads to photograph every square inch of the village.
 But now Menerbes has returned to what it was – a beautiful, quiet medieval village, exquisitely poised over the Luberon valley.

 At one end of Menerbes is the Citadelle, a miniature fortress of the 16th century, and at the other end are the cemetery and the chateau du Castellet, where the expressionist painter Nicolas de Stael lived.

-In between is a walk along the top of Menerbes, through paths and alleys, the Place de la Mairie, and the many example of 16th and 17th century architecture, till you get to the church and cemetery, where all journeys end.
+In between is a walk along the top of Menerbes, through paths and alleys, the Place de la Mairie, and the many examples of 16th and 17th-century architecture, till you get to the church and cemetery, where all journeys end.

 This is the upper, less-visited level of Menerbes.
 Halfway up are the shops and restaurants.

-The day will end with a visit for the beautiful village of Lacoste
+The day will end with a visit to the beautiful village of Lacoste

 Lacoste takes you up, up through the centuries, from the little restaurant at the bottom with its two curry options, past the Café de la France and its spectacular hanging terrace.
 Then the Mairie and up into the middle ages, over heavy cobbles as you enter the ancient heart of the old Lacoste through the Portail de la Garde.